 Salt of the Earth

-14. Ye are the light of the world.
-A city that is set on an hill cannot be hid.
+14 You are the light of the world.
+A city located on a hill cannot be hidden.

-15. Neither do men light a candle, and put it under a bushel, but on a candlestick; and it giveth light unto all that are in the house.
+15 People do not light a lamp and put it under a basket but on a lampstand, and it gives light to all in the house.

-16. Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.
+16 In the same way, let your light shine before people, so that they can see your good deeds and give honor to your Father in heaven.

-The Christian Way is a narrow path; not all are called.
+The Gate is narrow; not all are Called.
 Until Jesus returns, we will live in a world of non-Christians; we can expect but a few to make a true effort at living up to Christian standards.
-To expect otherwise is to resort to compromise of Christian standards or violent attempts at enforcement.
+To expect otherwise is to resort to compromise of Christian standards and/or violent attempts at enforcement.

 But does this mean we Christians should write off the world as inherently evil?
 Should we hunker down with our Bibles or retreat to monasteries waiting for Jesus to return?
 Should “true Christians” (however defined) indulge in back-patting sessions reminding themselves that they are The Remnant?

 No!
 Christians are tasked to have a major impact on the societies in which they live.
 We are supposed to be salt of the earth.
-Ponder this metaphor closely:
+Ponder metaphor above closely:

 - Salt is a minor ingredient in most food.
 A gallon of stew might have but a teaspoon of salt.
 Given three teaspoons per tablespoon, two tablespoons per ounce and 128 ounces per gallon, this is less than one part in 700.